 - Power up the SlingStudio.

-- On your Mac, launch SlingStudio Console and connect it to the SlingStudio hotspot.
+- On your iPad, launch the Console app and connect it to the SlingStudio hotspot.

 - Ethernet cable: Connect a live Ethernet cable to the SlingStudio using the SlingStudio USB-C Expander product.

 - Wi-Fi: In the Console app, go to Settings (on the left edge of the Console app) and tap Internet Settings.
 Choose a Wi-Fi network to connect to.

 Note: You can also confirm the operation of the Ethernet connection here.

 You may see an advisory dialog box that you can read and then dismiss.
 Scroll upwards in the dialog box (if needed) and use these settings for your new project: